Disease and Drug Information

 - Ultrasound: The ultrasound device uses sound waves that people cannot hear.
 The device aims sound waves at organs inside the pelvis.
 The waves bounce off the organs.
 A computer creates a picture from the echoes.
 The picture may show an ovarian tumor.
 For a better view of the ovaries, the device may be inserted into the vagina (transvaginal ultrasound).

 - Biopsy: A biopsy is the removal of tissue or fluid to look for cancer cells.
 Based on the results of the blood tests and ultrasound, your doctor may suggest surgery (a laparotomy) to remove tissue and fluid from the pelvis and abdomen.
 Surgery is usually needed to diagnose ovarian cancer.
-To learn more about surgery, see the “Treatment” section.
+To learn more about surgery, see the “Ovarian Cancer Treatment Options” section.

 Although most women have a laparotomy for diagnosis, some women have a procedure known as laparoscopy.
 The doctor inserts a thin, lighted tube (a laparoscope) through a small incision in the abdomen.
 Laparoscopy may be used to remove a small, benign cyst or an early ovarian cancer.
 It may also be used to learn whether cancer has spread.